Are you a beginner looking for top-notch blog writing tips?

 Chris Muktar – WikiJob

-As for me, the best writing tip for bloggers is to read what you wrote and imagine yourself as a reader and not as an author.
+As for me, the best writing tip for bloggers is to read what you wrote and imagine yourself as a reader, not an author.
 This way, you would know and identify what you need to edit out and be sure to produce great blogs for your readers.

 Mandie Brice – MandieBrice